Joe Iacone: Records set

 Iacone was West Chester's leading rusher for three straight years.
 His 1960 rushing yardage was good for the NCAA Division II rushing title, and his 1962 total was a single-season West Chester rushing record that stood for 40 years.
 His 1960 and 1962 totals still rank as the second and fourth highest total in the school's history.
 His career total of 3,983 yards was the West Chester record until 1990 and still ranks second best in the school's history.

 Iacone also set the Pennsylvania State College Football Conference, now known as the Pennsylvania State Athletic Conference (PSAC), scoring record with 288 points in three seasons, a record that was not broken until 1993.
 He also tied the conference's single-game scoring record by scoring five touchdowns for 30 points in his final regular season game for West Chester.
 His 1960 and 1962 rushing totals stood as the best two single-season totals in PSAC history for more than 25 years, finally being exceeded in 1989.
 He also held the PSAC record for career rushing yardage until 1984.

 Iacone averaged 139.5 yards per game over his three years at West Chester, which ranked second all-time in NCAA Division II history at the time.

 Professional football

-He was drafted in the 13th round of the 1963 NFL Draft by the Philadelphia Eagles.
+He was drafted 171st overall in the 13th round of the 1963 NFL Draft by the Philadelphia Eagles.
 He played with the Eagles during the pre-season, but was cut by the team in August 1963.
 Iacone said at the time, "I was just too small.
 And I was very nervous and tight.
 I was just starting to get over my nervousness and I was on my way home."
 He added, "I think they gave me a fair chance.
 I just wish I had had more time. ...
 I'm glad I had the chance because I learned so much more about football."
 He spent the fall of 1963 playing semi pro football and working in a sporting good store.